Can You Use Student Loans for Rent?

 Ultimately, keep in mind that the cost of attendance is an estimate that can help determine how much you can borrow in federal student loans.

-The Free Application for Federal Student Aid (FAFSA) is the first step to take in order to receive financial aid of any kind, including scholarships, grants, and federal student loans.
+The Free Application for Federal Student Aid (FAFSA) is the first step to take in order to receive financial aid of any kind, including scholarships, grants and federal student loans.

 The FAFSA requires your financial information, plus your parents’ information if you are a dependent.
 Those details determine your expected family contribution and your eligibility for need-based financial aid.
-If you plan to use student loans to pay for rent, you must file the FAFSA in order to be eligible to receive federal student loans.

 Submitting the FAFSA early is important because some funding is available on a first-come, first-served basis.
 The earlier you submit your application, the more funding you may be eligible to receive.

-If financial aid doesn’t cover your living expenses, then you may need to borrow student loans to pay for rent.
 However, it is imperative to be aware of how much you are borrowing because there is a federal student loan borrowing limit.
 If you hit the limit, you will likely have to take out private loans to help pay for any remaining expenses.

 Understanding Student Loan Disbursement